7 MIN READ

 Early Season Hail Damage

-It is important to understand that the National Crop Insurance Service counts leaves as fully developed when the leaf tip points or droops to the ground (Figure 1).
+It is important to understand that the National Crop Insurance Service counts a leaf as fully developed when the leaf tip points or droops to the ground (Figure 1).
 This can happen prior to the collar becoming visible.
 Based on this method, a 9-leaf plant may lose 1% and 12% of its yield potential when 25% and 95% of the leaf area is destroyed, respectfully.3

 To assess potential growing point damage, select random plants throughout the field, dig up the plant, and cut the stalk vertically to expose the pyramid-shaped tissue near the base (Figure 2).
 The growing point should be healthy in appearance without any dark spots.
 Dark spots could indicate that the tissue is beginning to mold or rot.
 The size of the hail stones is important because pea sized hail is unlikely to cause damage to a protected growing point.
 However, if soil is wet from heavy rain and large hail stones (around golf ball size) strike the soil and plant, the stones could penetrate deep enough to damage the growing point.